General Sonography Admission Process

 Jackson College has compiled this information to assist you as you are preparing for the General Sonography program.
 Please review this information and acknowledge receipt of the DMS advising fact sheet (pdf) by signing and returning page 4 to Student Services at Jackson College.

 Clinical opportunities are limited to the United States and we cannot serve international clinical placements at this time.

-Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in the following states: California, Florida and Massachusetts.
+Due to the State Authorization Reciprocity Agreement (SARA), at this time we cannot offer online courses and/or clinical externships in California.
 If you can only attend a clinical externship (a requirement of all DMS programs) in the states listed above, and you are unable to relocate to a participating SARA state, you will be unable to complete a degree in any of our DMS program offerings.
 If you are willing to relocate to a SARA member state, please contact the Allied Health office at 517.768.7007.

 Application Deadline Reminders

 January 31 – for the next Spring Term (May)